Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 & we have a talk with some

 Thias.
-Wood fuel for light.
+Wood fuel for engine

 [*THUR 22/4/43]

-Air at concentration point.
-No food
+Arr at concentration point.
+No road

-we are all very carefully searched.
+we are all very carefully searched

-The packs are all sepped out & all but
+The packs are all sepped out & all but.

-mine was searches & what luck?? we
+mine was searched & what luck??. we

 the surplus food etc. The "Thias" seem

-very cordial toward us.
+very cordiall toward us.
 We have another

-good feed Yak stew & rice. & a tin of
+good feed Yak stew & rice. & a Tin of

 pineapple.
-My what a shame we are
+My What a shame ?. we are

 & we will do it at night. @ the rate

-of 10 t- 15 miles per night. & so settle down
+of 10 to 15 miles per night. & So settle down

 to a good rest. on land & spine after

-the most gruelling hell trip.
-I have
+the most gruelling hell trip I have

-out thill tomorrow. we hear that Bangkok
+out till Tomorrow. we hear that Bangkok

-has been bombed & so P.O.W 424 on 135
+has been bombed & so P.O.W 424. over

-[*FRI 23/4/42*]
+[*FRI 23/4/43*]

 Good friday But no one knew it